OlehKulykov/LzmaSDKObjC/README.md

 var items = [LzmaSDKObjCItem]()  // Array with selected items.
 // Iterate all archive items, track what items do you need & hold them in array. reader.iterateWithHandler({(item: LzmaSDKObjCItem, error: NSError?) -> Bool in
-	items.append(item) // if needs this item - store to array. return true // true - continue iterate, false - stop iteration })
+	items.append(item) // If needed, store to array. return true // true - continue iterate, false - stop iteration })
 ```